casaar97/D3JS-USACovidMap/Readme.md

 This time, we will reuse the code from: https://github.com/casaar97/D3JS-SpainCovidMap-V2

-We have to face two challenges here:
+We have to face some challenges here:

 - Change the map from Spain to USA.
+- Change the projection to use USA map.
 - Get data about COVID-19 total cases in each of the USA state.
 - Get data about COVID-19 total deaths in each of the USA state.
 - Get data about each state location.